-As you can imagine, the difference between these two garage door constructions are pretty significant.
+As you can imagine, the difference between these two garage door constructions is pretty significant.
 You can’t even compare the durability and thus longevity benefits between these two options.
 For example, I’ve never seen a sandwich door snap in half.
 In fact, a sandwich garage door will feel a lot like a wall.
 On the other hand, we do see pretty often the pan doors snapping in half.
 See below photos for examples of folded pan doors.

-If you have one of these doors, you can see early signs of your door collapsing by watching the top panel starting to pull away from the frame when its closed.
+If you have one of these doors, you can see early signs of your door collapsing by watching the top panel starting to pull away from the frame when it’s closed.
 You can also see a small crack in the top panel when the garage door is open.
-Either of these signs mean you need immediate repair or maintenance to prevent your garage door panels from completely collapsing.
+Either of these signs means you need immediate repair or maintenance to prevent your garage door panels from completely collapsing.